The Timeline was taken from rough notes found in the museum. Dates are currently being looked at for

 Marathon) was constructed as a “whistle stop” watering station for the steam locomotives.
 Water tower was built on

 a hill to fill the on-board tanks.
-Peninsula remained in action until mid 1945 when the name was changed to
+Peninsula remained in action until mid 1940s

-May 9th, Great Lakes Paper Company acquires the timber concession on the Pic
+May 9th, Great Lakes Paper Company acquires the timber concession on the Big Pic

 W.E.Mair surveys Jellicoe Cove, (Peninsula Harbour).